Acadia National Park, Bar Harbor Maine, hotels, motels, inns, cottages, campgrounds, and more...

 Bar Harbor Shore Path

-Beginning at the Bar Harbor Town Pier, the Shore Path runs along the shore offering great views of the harbor and out islands.
+Beginning at the Bar Harbor Town Pier, the Shore Path runs along the shore offering great views of the harbor and Porcupine Islands.
 The path crosses private property and access is granted by owners providing that hikers respect their residences and stay on the path.
 Park on the Town Pier in Bar Harbor. - 1.0 mile/1.6 km

 Cadillac Summit - Paved path encircling the summit